p4ali/Notes/coursera/scala_function.md

 ## Curring

+> In computer science, currying, invented by Moses Schönfinkel and Gottlob Frege, is the technique of transforming a function that takes multiple arguments into a function that takes a single argument (the other arguments having been specified by the curry).

 Methods may define multiple parameter lists.
 When a method is called with a fewer number of parameter lists, then this will yield a function taking the missing parameter lists as its arguments.
 Here is an example: